 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tyler is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Tyler is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Tyler who work in sales jobs (12.04%), office and administrative support (11.81%), and healthcare (8.84%).

-The percentage of people in Tyler who are college-educated is somewhat higher than the average US community of 21.84%: 28.79% of adults in Tyler have at least a bachelor's degree.
+The overall education level of Tyler is somewhat higher than in the average US city of 21.84%: 28.79% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Tyler in 2010 was $25,803, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $103,212 for a family of four.
 However, Tyler contains both very wealthy and poor people as well.